 The Urban Teacher Scholarship helps support first-year MEd students who want to become certified teachers in Chicago’s urban schools.
 To be eligible students must apply to and enroll in one of the MEd certification programs in any term, have a minimum cumulative undergraduate GPA of 3.0, and demonstrated financial need.
 The scholarship will be applied to tuition and fees for new MEd students in their first fall semester of matriculation.

 This fund is used to provide scholarships to undergraduate students who are enrolled in the UIC College of Education.
 Preference shall be given to transfer students with a demonstrated financial need.
 The scholarship may be renewable for up to two years as long as the recipient continues in good academic standing in the College of Education.

 Make an Impact Scholarship

 The Make an Impact Scholarship helps support undergraduate students who demonstrate financial need.
-All new and current full-time students who enroll in any term within a calendar year can apply.
-Students must also have a minimum cumulative GPA of 3.0 and demonstrated financial need.
+All currently enrolled, full-time undergraduate students can apply.
+Students must also have a minimum cumulative GPA of 3.0 and demonstrate financial need in the application essay.